paol-imi/blockly-gamepad/docs/docs/markdowns/requests.md

 }
 ```

 ## Wrap the default blocks

 ![](../images/requests.gif ":size=560%")

-The requests are generated only by the blocks that are initialized with the `gamepad`. <br> With this feature you can wrap the code generators of the standard Blockly blocks (such as the while cycle) to allow them to generate `requests`.
+The requests are not generated only by the blocks that are initialized with the `gamepad`. <br> With this feature you can wrap the code generators of the standard Blockly blocks (such as the while cycle) to allow them to generate `requests`.

 ```javascript
 Blockly.Gamepad.init({